-The signing up page can offer: “Sign up and get a free supplementary course on XYZ or a coupon or an update on monthly seminars.”
+The signing up page can offer: “Sign up and get a free supplementary course or a PDF ebook on XYZ or a coupon or an update on monthly seminars.”

 The whole point is to be succinct, provide value and rope the customer in to sign up.

 But although it might sound easy, providing value on each one of your emails is not an easy task.
 You need to know your audience and understand what they are looking for and only then can you provide them with info they are looking for.

 Without proper research and understanding of your audience’s persona, every email you send will look like spam in their inboxes.

 A great way of starting this process is by sending a welcome email to your subscribers, right after they have shared their email address with you.